zhaizhifen/MaxScale/Documentation/REST-API/Resources-Server.md

 ### Get a server

 Get a single server.
-The _:name_ in the URI must be a valid server name in lowercase with all whitespace replaced with underscores.
+The _:name_ in the URI must be a valid server name with all whitespace replaced with hyphens.
+The server names are case-insensitive.

 ```
 GET /servers/:name